odevices/er-301/README.md

 * file tree for the rear SD card (This will be created if it doesn't exist.)
 * file tree for the front SD card (This will be created if it doesn't exist.)

 Since you are essentially booting up the ER-301 with empty (virtual) SD cards, it will populate the file trees with the default files but you will not have the core mod installed.

+### Installing packages

 To compile and create the installation package for the core mod, execute:

 ```bash
 make core ARCH=linux